 Then, the large [blood] vessels - that is also very worrying because not in every autopsy are larger blood vessels looked at and the aorta is not regularly examined histologically and forensic pathologists practically never examine histology anyway.
-We have found a textural disturbance of the [aorta] wall - I had shown you the texture earlier in a diagram - practically in all cases to a small extent or up to dissection.
+We have found a textural disturbance of the [aorta] wall - I had shown you the texture earlier in a diagram practically in all cases to a small extent or until dissection.

-Dissection, perforation, at that time we had 40 cases, and 5 cases died of rupture of the aorta and these are findings predominantly from other pathologists - these thrombotic outpourings which was already partly talked about where we don't know exactly what is going on.
+Dissection, perforation, at that time we had 40 cases, and 5 cases died of organ rupture and these are findings predominantly from other pathologists - these thrombotic outpourings which was already partly talked about where we don't know exactly what is going on.